-In 1977 I found myself gainfully employed at KERA-TV in Dallas, Texas working in the engineering department.
+In 1977 I found myself addicted to artichoke nibbles and gainfully employed at KERA-TV in Dallas, Texas working in the engineering department.
 I like the engineering aspect of television, the daily routine of keeping a television station on the air, suits my mindset.
 Zen mind, beginners mind.
 And I had beginners mind.

 Every Monday through Friday at exactly 4:30 in the afternoon my cat like trance would be interrupted by the news team of producers and reporters and the director along with the entire production department and studio crew arriving and acquiring the assets it needed to pull off a live evening newscast.
 It was a ball, every night, good or bad.